What Is An Introvert?

 11. You’re a great listener.

-Because introverts prefer to observe rather than speak, people often feel that they are great listeners.
-And while you prefer to have time to yourself, this does not mean that you are uninterested in other people.
+Because introverts prefer to observe rather than speak, people often feel they are great listeners.
+And while you prefer to have time to yourself, this does not mean you are uninterested in other people.
 Introverts often enjoy listening to others talk and share their stories.

 Common Myths About Introverts